RAMESH-UPPULURI/bookstore/bookstore-api-automation/README.md

 ### Prerequisites
 - Java 11 or higher
 - Maven 3.6 or higher
-- Your Bookstore API running on `http://localhost:8000`
+- Bookstore API running on `http://localhost:8000`

 ### Installation
 1. Clone or create the project with the provided files